-We shall only use the projective tensor product to motivate the \textit{integral projective tensor products} described in Section \ref{sec.IPTP}.
+We shall only use the projective tensor product to motivate the \textbf{integral projective tensor products} described in Section \ref{sec.IPTP}.
 Here is what is useful to know for this purpose.
 For Banach spaces $V$ and $W$ and $u \in V \otimes W$, define

-The projective tensor product $V \potimes W$ is defined to be the completion of $V \otimes W$ with respect to the norm $\pi$, and it satisfies the type of universal property that the algeraic tensor product satisfies: it bounded-linearizes bounded bilinear maps.
+The projective tensor product $V \potimes W$ is defined to be the completion of $V \otimes W$ with respect to the norm $\pi$, and it satisfies the type of universal property that the algebraic tensor product satisfies: it bounded linearizes bounded bilinear maps.
 As for a more concrete description of $V \potimes W$, it can be shown that every element $u \in V \potimes W$ admits a decomposition

 and that

 Please see Chapter 2 of \cite{ryan} for a proper development.